-Whether you are a designer, illustrator, photographer, or artist it is important for you to have an effective way to show your work and talent to potential employers or clients.
+Whether you are a designer, developer, illustrator, photographer, or artist it is important for you to have an effective way to show your work and talent to potential employers or clients.
 The portfolio is a crucial part of the hiring process.
 It may not only get you an interview, but it also may clinch a job offer.

 - Developing Your Portfolio

-- Showing Your Portfolio
+- Showing Your Work

 As any marketing professional will tell you, packaging counts.
 And that's especially true when it comes to your portfolio.
 Although creating a strong portfolio may seem like a daunting process, it doesn't have to be.
 Check out How To Create a Great Design Portfolio infographic.

 The first step is deciding which pieces to include - the goal is to select items that best represent your core strengths and industry experience while showcasing your creativity, technical ability and range.